AnalyticsArtist/GettingCleaningData/CodeBook.md

 * fBodyGyro-min()-X:  Smallest value in array of fBodyGyro for X
 * fBodyGyro-min()-Y:  Smallest value in array of fBodyGyro for Y
 * fBodyGyro-min()-Z:  Smallest value in array of fBodyGyro for Z
-* fBodyGyro-sma():  Signal magnitude area of fBodyGyro for
+* fBodyGyro-sma():  Signal magnitude area of fBodyGyro
 * fBodyGyro-energy()-X:  Energy measure.
 Sum of the squares divided by the number of values.  of fBodyGyro for X
 * fBodyGyro-energy()-Y:  Energy measure.
 Sum of the squares divided by the number of values.  of fBodyGyro for Y
 * fBodyGyro-energy()-Z:  Energy measure.
 Sum of the squares divided by the number of values.  of fBodyGyro for Z